Almiinh/cloud-computing/README.md

 ### Package `sale` to summarize Sales
 - `Sale` : Data structure of a Sale
-- `SaleSummary`: Computes statistics for the summary.
-- `SaleHandler`: Reads Sales and Writes SaleSummary file.
+- `SaleSummary`: Reads Sales, computes statistics for the summary, and writes SaleSummary file.

 ### Package `s3` to handle S3 Storage Buckets
 - `S3CheckBucket`: Check if an S3 bucket exists.